0m15/GoogleReaderAPI-iOS/README.md

 # GoogleReaderAPI - iOS client

+## UPDATES:
+* All requests are now Async
+* Written all API methods (still need to add OC Unit Test)
+* Written a *GoogleReaderRequestDelegate* Protocol
+* Refactored all methods (bringed all methods from class methods to instance methods)
+* Added JSON parsing with SBJSON library <https://github.com/stig/json-framework/>
 This is an Objective-C wrapper around unofficial GoogleReader API.
 I'm open sourcing this library while working on a side project.